ericniebler/stl2/ext/proxy/Dxxxx.md

 * A view of elements in a database
 * A view of elements in a different address space (e.g., in a different process or across the network)
 * A view that does pre- and/or post-processing whenever an element is read or written (e.g., for logging purposes).
-* A view of sub-objects (virtual or actual) that can only be accessed via getters and setters.
+* A view of sub-objects (real or computed) that can only be accessed via getters and setters.

 These are all potentially interesting views that, as of today, can only be represented as Input sequences.
 That severely limits the number of algorithms that can operate on them.
-The design suggested by this paper would make all of these valid sequences even for RandomAccess.
+The design suggested by this paper would make all of these valid sequences even for random access.

 Note that not all iterators that return rvalues are proxy iterators.
 If the rvalue does not stand in for another object, it is not a proxy.
-The [Palo Alto report][6][@palo-alto] lifts the onerous requirement that Forward iterators have true reference types, so they solve the "rvalue iterator" problem.
+The [Palo Alto report][6][@n3351] lifts the onerous requirement that Forward iterators have true reference types, so it solves the "rvalue iterator" problem.
 However, as we show below, that is not enough to solve the "proxy iterator" problem.

 ## Proxy Iterator problems